qriosa/SParry/tutorials.md

   3. delta: Means to use the `delta-stepping` algorithm to solve the shortest path.
   4. edge: Indicates that fine-grained edges are used to calculate the shortest path.
 - useCUDA, whether to use CUDA acceleration, the default is True. bool.
 It can only be of the following types:
-  1. True: means to use CUDA for acceleration.
+  1. True: Means to use CUDA for acceleration.
   2. False: Indicates that only the CPU is used for serial calculation.

+- useMultiPro, whether to use CPU multi-process to accelerate calculation, the default is False. bool.
+It can only be of the following types:

+  1. True: Indicates that the CPU multi-process is used for accelerated calculation.

+  2. False: Indicates that the CPU multi-process is not used for acceleration calculation.

+     **It should be noted that this parameter is meaningful only when `method` is specified as `dij` and `useCUDA` is `False`, and the problem to be solved is `APSP` or `MSSP`. **
 - directed, whether the graph is directed, the default is False. bool.
 It can only be of the following types:
-  1. True: indicates that the graph is a directed graph.
+  1. True: Indicates that the graph is a directed graph.
-  2. False: indicates that the graph is undirected.
+  2. False: Indicates that the graph is undirected.
 - pathRecordBool, whether to record the path of the shortest path, the default is False. bool.
 It can only be of the following types:
   1. True: Indicates the path of the shortest path needs to be recorded.
-  2. False: indicates that the path does not need to be calculated, only the value of the path is required.
+  2. False: Indicates that the path does not need to be calculated, only the value of the path is required.
-- srclist, the collection of source points, the default is None. int/list/None.
+- srclist, the collection of source vertices, the default is None. int/list/None.
 It can be of the following three types:
-  1. int: An integer, representing a node in the graph as the source point for the shortest path calculation.
+  1. int: An integer, representing a vertexin the graph as the source vertex for the shortest path calculation.
-  2. List: A list, each element in the list is int, which means that these points in the graph are source points, and the corresponding shortest paths need to be calculated separately.
+  2. List: A list, each element in the list is int, which means that these vertices in the graph are source vertices, and the corresponding shortest paths need to be calculated separately.
   3. None: A null value, indicating the shortest path of all sources in the calculation graph.
 - block, the structure of thread block, the default program will automatically set.
 It can only be a triple `(x, y, z)`.
 - grid, the structure of thread block, the default program will automatically set.
 It can only be a two-tuple `(x, y)`.